Wrxhard/MovieApp/README.md

 # MovieApp
-### This is an Android application that allows users to view and search for movies.
-Users can also save their favorite movies and view details about them.
+### This is an Android application that implement MVVM architecture.
+This App allows users to view and search for movies.
+Users can view detail about movies, watch trailer and rewatch recently movie.

 ## Table of contents
 * [General info](#General-info)